impromptu/impromptu/README.md

 Philosophy
 ----------

+### On Prompts
 * Prompts should be aware of the internet, and able to show relevant information from it.
 * Prompts should show relevant information when you need it, and nothing else.
 * Prompts should use colors so that they're visually easy to parse.
+* Prompts should be prompt.
+Performance is paramount.

+### On Impromptu
+* Impromptu should be self-documenting.
+* Impromptu should be easily extensible.

 Using Impromptu (A Spec)